Psoriasis

 • May present similarly to a non-resolving fungal infection.

-• Inverse psoriasis presents with well demarcated borders versus spread out borders in fungal infections.
+• Inverse psoriasis presents with well demarcated borders versus ill-defined borders in fungal infections.

 Scalp Psoriasis